conradakunga/Blog/_posts/2026-07-10-net-11-preview-enabling-zstandard-compression-in-kestrel.md

 2. These are the [request headers](https://developer.mozilla.org/en-US/docs/Glossary/Request_header)
 3. These are the [response header](https://developer.mozilla.org/en-US/docs/Glossary/Response_header)

-Note here that there is no [content-encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Content-Encoding) header,, indicating that **no compression** has been used at all.
+Note here that there is no [content-encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/Content-Encoding) header, indicating that **no compression** has been used at all.

 The client needs to **request** this.